jkosem/jk-portfolio/bastion.md

 ...or time, or location on a map.

-There is a content management system where authors and editors can work together to publish on the Bastion platform, creating successive versions of their books which they can keep on expanding and growing in points of view, times and locations.
-This publishes to the mobile app available on the iOS App Store.
+There was a content management system where authors and editors could work together to publish on the Bastion platform, creating successive versions of their books which they can keep on expanding and growing in points of view, times and locations.
+This published the book versions to the mobile app that was available on the iOS App Store.

 ![]({{site.url}}assets/images/bastion-admin1.png)

-I also worked on analytics for the platform, designing a way to see what works for readers and how, looking at how we'll read each scene, point of view, etc. are.
+There were designs for analytics for the platform, designing a way to see what works for readers and how, looking at how we'll read each scene, point of view, etc. are.

 ![]({{site.url}}assets/images/bastion-admin2.png)